ds4dm/ecole/docs/contributing.rst

 Thank you for your interest in contributing to Ecole! 🌟 Contributions are more diverse than contributing new features.
-Improving the documentation, reporting and reproducing bugs, discussing the direction of Ecole in the discussions, helping other use Ecole.
+Improving the documentation, reporting and reproducing bugs, discussing the direction of Ecole in the discussions, helping others use Ecole.

 Contribution acceptance